-“Ana, Baby, wake up.”
+“Ana, baby, wake up.”
 She whimpers a bit, then rolls over to face me.
-Throwing her arm around my waist, she snuggles into my chest and falls into a contented sleep.
+Throwing her arm around my waist, she snuggles into my chest and falls back into a contented sleep.

-I’ve never had anyone hold me like this before—except for Mia when she gives me a hug.
+I’ve never had anyone hold me like this before—except Mia, when she gives me a hug.
 I can feel the rise and fall of her chest against mine, the warmth of her breath.
 It feels… strange, but… good, like she needs to be here… like I need her here.
 I wrap my arms around her and cradle her close to me.
-Whatever nightmare she was having has left her body and she relaxes against me in rhythmic breathing.
+Whatever nightmare she was having has left her mind and she relaxes against me in rhythmic breathing.

 “Oh, Ana,” I say softly as I rub her back, “I want you with me always.
 I need you.”
 I kiss her forehead and lay down on my pillow, thinking about my life before her—or my lack of life, I should say.
 I was a shell of a man—all alone with no idea that I was walking a lonely path to nowhere.
 How does that quote go?
 A squeezing, wrenching, grasping, scraping, clutching, covetous old sinner… secret and self-contained, and solitary as an oyster.
 Grace used to love to read the classics to us.
 She never understood why my face grew so stony when she got to this part of A Christmas Carol.
 I recognized myself immediately in Dickens’ description of Ebenezer Scrooge with no hope of the redemption afforded him by the three specters that visited him.
 I felt no fear for the fate that awaited Mr. Scrooge at the end of his life—hell was too kind for me.
 I was the worthless son of a crack whore—no one could love me.
 Despite the kindness and affection shown to me by Grace and Carrick, by idiotic Lelliot and darling Mia, I was valueless—an unnecessary waste of flesh and bone….